kakwa/debian-rpm-build-tools/common/docs/targets.rst

 Makefile Reference
 ==================

-This page documents the main Makefile targets and variables available in Pakste.
+This page documents the main Makefile targets and variables available in Pakste at the individual package level and the repo level.

 Package Initialization
 ----------------------